2024 – 2nd World Congress

 February, 19th, 2024Online Registration opens, Draft programme online

-May, 1st, 2024Deadline registrations
+May, 6th, 2024Deadline registrations for IN-PRESENCE attendance

 Scientific Board